Skip to Content

 Obliquity & Inclination

-Earth’s obliquity is the angle between its rotational axis and its orbital plane.
+Earth’s obliquity is the angle between its rotational axis and the perpendicular to its orbital plane — equivalently, the tilt of its equator relative to its orbit.
 This angle determines our seasons - when obliquity is higher, summers are hotter and winters are colder; when lower, the climate is more moderate.

-In the Holistic Universe Model, the obliquity we observe is actually the combined result of two separate tilts working together.
+In the Holistic Universe Model, the obliquity we observe is actually the combined result of two separate tilt effects working together.

 What Is Obliquity?